Pallasca province

-The Pallasca Province (from Quechua Pallasqa) is one of 20 provinces of the Ancash Region in Peru.
+Pallasca (from Quechua Pallasqa) is one of 20 provinces of the Ancash Region in Peru.

 Geography

 One of the highest peaks of the province is Utkhu Qucha at approximately 4600 m.
 Other mountains are listed below:

 Some of the lakes of the district are Challwaqucha, Kinwaqucha, Llamaqucha, Paryaqucha, Pusaqqucha, P'itiqucha, T'uruqucha and Wayq'uqucha.

 Political division

 Pallasca is divided into eleven districts, which are: